nextcloud/news/CONTRIBUTING.md

 * **service/**: The most important part.
 Contains the app logic and validation, like what happens when you add or update a feed.

 * **templates/**: All the HTML that is used in the app

+* **upgrade/**: Migrations and hooks that are run when upgrading the app to a newer version

 * **utility/**: Stuff that did not fit anywhere, mostly factories that are needed to deal with 3rdparty libraries like picoFeed, but also OPML exporters and updater classes